 This project is not only a great scrap buster and mood changer, it’s also a super cheap way to update your spring wardrobe!
 These butterfly hair bows can be used as hair ties as I did, hair clips or cute details for tops, dresses and headbands!
 I have a lot of hair ties that are too plain for my taste so I decided to add interest and a dose of cuteness to these but the possibilities are endless with these butterfly hair accessories!

-I made a pattern for these cute butterflies, available for purchase here or get it free when you join my sewing or craft newsletter!
+I made a pattern for these cute butterflies, available for purchase here!

 Butterfly hair bows